Jbruemmer/Auto_Insurance_Fraud_Project/README.md

 ## Business Understanding

-According to the FBI, the average (and most likely hard working, rule following) American family spends an extra $400 to $700 on insurance premiums every year because of insurance fraud.

 The stakeholder for this project is a major insurance company (think All-State, StateFarm, Geico, etc.).
-This project will showcase some of the techniques, an insurance company can use to help identify fraudulent claims.
-By using data analysis and machine learning, companies can flag suspicious claims and  save their company and their customers a substantial dollar amount.
+This project will showcase some of the techniques an insurance company can use to help identify fraudulent claims.
+By using data analytics and machine learning, companies may be able to flag suspicious claims and no longer pass these costs to their customers.

 Chicago was used as the test case for our modeling.
 Chicago is a huge market in the United Sates and we were given comprehensive police reporting data there.
-Before implementing nationally, they want to test a beta model in Illinois to gauge efficacy. utilizing the city of Chicago's transportation data portal, we were able to access information on every single documented car crash since 2017.
-Superficially, we used three sizable data frames holding information about:
+This data is likely applicable to a larger market but would need to be tested before implementation.
+Chicago Police Crash data was used in this case to see if any finding could be reached in a limited time span.
+Three large data frames were used from the Chicago Police that had information on the following:

 1)The crash itself